 Statistical analysis

-We used Bayesian Multivariate Mixed Effects Model in the package brms to explore whether incubation temperature and maternal investment impacted morphology (tail length, SVL and weight), performance (running velocity and activity level) and antipredator behaviour, and also to estimate the correlations between the variables measured at the between- and within-individual level.
+We used Bayesian Multivariate Mixed Effects Models using rstan () in the package brms (version?) to explore whether incubation temperature and maternal investment impacted morphology (tail length, SVL and weight), performance (running velocity and activity level) and antipredator behaviour.
+We also estimated the correlations between the variables measured at the between- and within-individual level.
 We first check for normality of the data by visualizing the residuals of intercept only random effects model.
 To meet the assumptions of normality running velocity (both 25 cm burst and 1 m long) was log-transformed in the case of L. delicata, and both running velocity and antipredator behaviour variables in the case of L. guichenoti.
+For all models, we ran four MCMC chains, with each chain being run for 4000 iterations with a warmup of 1000 and used default priors.
+We retained each sample (thinning of 1) from each chain.
+We checked that MCMC chains were mixing well by visualising trace plots, checked that all chains had converged (Rhat < 1.01), and that the effective sample size for each parameter was greater than 1000.

-We then ran two separate multivariate mixed models, one with morphological traits, and the other with performance and antipredator behaviour variables as response variables.
-Both models had a random intercept, and the interaction between incubation temperature and maternal investment was added as explanatory variable for each of the measured traits.
-In the morphology model, clutch was added as random factor.
-Due to the approach used during the experiment and our aim of testing animals from all treatments simultaneously to avoid any bias (see above), individuals from the hot temperature were older (consequence of their shorter egg development times).
-To correct for this age effect on morphology, we added the age scaled to mean of 0 (using the function scale) as a covariate in the model.
-In the behaviour and performance multivariate model, individual and clutch identity were added as random factors and scaled SVL as covariate to control for any potential effect of body size on the traits measured.
+Both species were analysed separately.
+We ran two separate multivariate mixed models for each species, one with morphological traits, and the other with performance and antipredator behaviour as response variables.
+We separated morphology from performance and behaviour because the latter variables were measured 3 times allowing us to decompose between and within-individual variation (O’Dea et al. 2021).
+Models contained fixed effects (explanatory variables) of incubation temperature and maternal investment treatment along with their interaction.
+When the interaction between temperature and maternal treatments was non-significant, we refit the models without the interaction to interpret the main effects.
+We also included individual and clutch identity as random effects (intercepts).
+In the morphology model, only clutch was added as random effect given that we only had a single measurement for each individual.
+Given that incubation temperature impacts hatching time hot incubated animals were more likely to be older.
+To correct for possible age effects on morphology, we added the age scaled to mean of 0 (using the function scale) as a covariate in the model.
+In the behaviour model, SVL was included as covariate to control for any potential effect of body size on the traits measured.
 We repeated the behaviour/performance model without SVL as covariate to explore for any indirect effect of temperature and maternal treatments on behaviour that might have been influenced by body size.

-When the 2-way interaction between temperature and maternal treatments was non-significant, we repeated the models without the interaction to interpret the main effects.
-Both species were analysed separately.
-Most of the performance and antipredator variables showed high repeatability between the three different measures taken (Table S1).
+Most of the performance and antipredator variables showed moderate to high repeatability between the three different measures taken (Table S1).

 Results